Kinto/kinto/docs/faq.rst

 Kinto authentication system is pluggable and controlled from settings.

 By default it ships with a very simple (but limited) *Basic Authentication* policy, which distinguishes users using the value provided in the header.
+In other words, any combination of user:password will be accepted.
+Kinto will encrypt them and determine a unique :term:`user id` from them.

 See also: